Shadow Priest DPS Gear and Best in Slot — Dragonflight 10.2

 Timewalking Trinkets

-In addition to the trinkets above, I wanted to highlight some options from Timewalking Raids.
-Due to general trinket scaling and the 476 item level, the following options are quite competitive in all forms of content.
-While they are not strictly BiS, they could certainly help as you are gearing up.
+In addition to normal seasonal trinkets, I wanted to highlight some options from Timewalking Raids.
+Due to general trinket scaling and the 619 item level, the following options are quite competitive in all forms of content.
+While they are not strictly BiS, they could certainly help as you are gearing up if they are active.

 Living Flame - Ulduar Timewalking